You are here:

 Only students in good academic standing are allowed to participate in the lab.

-Keep the lab and the equipment clean.
+Keep the lab safe, clean, and up-to-date.

 Follow lab safety rules, which are minimal for a computational lab in comparison to a wetlab.

 Follow building safety rules and try to prevent accidents before they occur.

 If possible and practical, write down the dates of purchase/arrival and major maintenance directly on equipment.

 Receive consent from all authors before submitting a proposal, manuscript, software, or even an abstract.

 This is more than common courtesy.
 It is the expected norm in the scientific field.